siyuan-xing/SREINet/README.md

 ### Main Contributions

+- **Scalability**: Capable of accurately finding governing equations of high-dimensional systems of more than 100 dimensions with a personal laptop and potentially over 1000 dimensions with cloud computing
+- **Extrapolation**: Generates correct coherent structures from untrained data
+- **Robustness**: Maintains high accuracy against intermittent noise and incomplete data
+- **Interpretability**: Direct recovery of governing equations through forward propagation
+- **Efficiency**: Consistent computational cost as data volume increases

+### Network Structure

 SREINet is a neuro-symbolic framework designed to recover explicit governing equations of nonlinear dynamical systems.
 By replacing standard activation functions with a set of atomic basis functions and eliminating recursive composition, the network's forward pass essentially performs symbolic construction.
 It assembles multivariate library functions through a structured sequence of additions and multiplications, allowing the output to directly represent the system’s vector field.
 When combined with a specialized S-shaped periodic pruning strategy, SREINet can achieve exact recovery of the underlying governing equations.

-### Network Structure

 ### Figure 1: Schematic illustration of the structure of SREINet and the process of using it to discover governing equations.